-Saunders, KO, Santra, S, Parks, R, Yates, NL, Sutherland, LL, Scearce, RM, Balachandran, H, Bradley, T, Goodman, D, Eaton, A, Stanfield-Oakley, SA, Tartaglia, J, Phogat, S, Pantaleo, G, Esteban, M, Gomez, CE, Perdiguero, B, Jacobs, B, Kibler, K, Korber, B, Montefiori, DC, Ferrrari, G, Vandergrift, N, Liao, H-X, Tomaras, GD, and Haynes, BF.
-"Immunogenicity of NYVAC prime-protein boost HIV-1 envelope vaccination and SHIV challenge of nonhuman primates."
-Journal of virology (February 7, 2018).
+Saunders, KO, Santra, S, Parks, R, Yates, NL, Sutherland, LL, Scearce, RM, Balachandran, H, Bradley, T, Goodman, D, Eaton, A, Stanfield-Oakley, SA, Tartaglia, J, Phogat, S, Pantaleo, G, Esteban, M, Gomez, CE, Perdiguero, B, Jacobs, B, Kibler, K, Korber, B, Montefiori, DC, Ferrari, G, Vandergrift, N, Liao, H-X, Tomaras, GD, and Haynes, BF.
+"Immunogenicity of NYVAC Prime-Protein Boost Human Immunodeficiency Virus Type 1 Envelope Vaccination and Simian-Human Immunodeficiency Virus Challenge of Nonhuman Primates."
+Journal of virology 92, no. 8 (April 2018).